games-automata-play/games-automata-play.github.io/_posts/2019-11-27-dynamic_algorithms_MDP.md

 * the transition function is known

-The first item means that in particular we can write programs including *for loops* on the set of states and actions, in other words sweep over aL possible states and actions.
+The first item means that in particular we can write programs including *for loops* on the set of states and actions, in other words sweep over all possible states and actions.
 Why making these assumptions if they are not realistic?
-Because the algorithms we wiL construct in this setting wiL be useful for the more general setting.
+Because the algorithms we will construct in this setting will be useful for the more general setting.

 We start with a simple lemma saying that Markovian strategies are as powerful as general ones.
-RecaL that a Markovian strategy chooses a distribution on actions based only on the current state and the current time step, i.e. $$\sigma' : \N \times S \to \Dist(A).$$
+Recall that a Markovian strategy chooses a distribution on actions based only on the current state and the current time step, i.e. $$\sigma' : \N \times S \to \Dist(A).$$

-> **Lemma:** For any (general) strategy $\sigma$, there exists a Markovian strategy $\sigma'$ such that for aL time step $t$ we have
+> **Lemma** For any (general) strategy $\sigma$, there exists a Markovian strategy $\sigma'$ such that for all time step $t$ we have
 $$
 \P_{\sigma,s_0}(S_t = s, A_t = a) = \P_{\sigma',s_0}(S_t = s, A_t = a)
 $$